dask/distributed/docs/source/worker-state.rst

 - The scheduler switches back to its original request:

-  - The scheduler asks the Worker to fetch a task that is currently ``cancelled(flight)``, at which point the task will immediately revert to ``flight``, forget that cancellation ever happened, and continue waiting on the data fetch that's already running;
+  - The scheduler asks the Worker to fetch a task that is currently ``cancelled(flight)``; at which point the task will immediately revert to ``flight``, forget that cancellation ever happened, and continue waiting on the data fetch that's already running;
   - The scheduler asks the Worker to compute a task that is currently ``cancelled(executing)`` or ``cancelled(long-running)``.
-The Worker will completely disregard the new :attr:`~TaskState.run_spec` (if it changed) and, switch back to the :attr:`~TaskState.previous` state, and wait for the already-executing thread to finish.
+The Worker will completely disregard the new :attr:`~TaskState.run_spec` (if it changed), switch back to the :attr:`~TaskState.previous` state, and wait for the already executing thread to finish.

 - The scheduler flips to the opposite request, from fetch to computation or the other way around.